Schizophreni/ImageZoomApp/README.md

 # Image Local Region Zoom App for Academic Paper Usage

 An image local region zoom App to simplify the qualitative comparsion between multiple methods.
 Specifically, a source image is cropped by dragging colored boxes on it and aligned to its width or height.
 See examples below.
+This App is implemented with the powerful GPT-3.5.

 ![an example, aligned below](src_imgs/example_below.jpg)
 ![an example, aligned right](src_imgs/example_right_multirow.jpg)